blues/app-accelerators/61-regulatory-grade-pharmacy-lab-cold-storage-audit-monitor/README.md

 </Note>

-## Quick Start

-**What you'll have when done:** A Notecarrier CX with a calibrated PT1000 temperature probe, door switch, and light sensor that sends timestamped readings to Notehub every 5 minutes, with immediate alerts on temperature excursions or prolonged door-open events.
-Readings accumulate in the Notecard's flash-backed queue and sync on a 60-minute cellular schedule — completely independent of facility WiFi.

-**Fastest path to first event (no probe):**
-1. Obtain a Notecarrier CX + MBGLW, VEML7700 sensor, and magnetic door switch
-2. Wire the three sensors (I²C, GPIO, and Qwiic as shown in [§4](#4-wiring-and-assembly))
-3. Clone this repo; paste your Notehub ProductUID into `firmware/cold_storage_audit_monitor.ino` (line 51)
-4. Flash with `arduino-cli compile -b blues:stm32:Notecarrier_CX firmware/ && arduino-cli upload -b blues:stm32:Notecarrier_CX -p /dev/ttyACM0 firmware/` (adjust port for your OS)
-5. Power up; verify readings appear in Notehub within 60 seconds (may take 1–5 minutes on first power for cellular registration)
-6. Override thresholds in Notehub **Fleet → Environment** (e.g., `temp_high_alert_c: 8.0`, `temp_low_alert_c: 2.0` for refrigerated storage)

-**For production:** Follow §9 and obtain a NIST-calibrated PT1000 probe assembly before regulatory deployment.

----

-A pharmacy/lab cold-storage [safety-assurance](https://blues.com/safety-assurance/) monitoring reference application using an independent cellular uplink to deliver individually timestamped per-sample readings and immediate excursion alerts — reaching Notehub even through facility WiFi outages.
-A Blues Notecard Cell+WiFi, a PT1000 RTD probe (Adafruit 3984) connected via a MAX31865 SPI amplifier (Adafruit 3648) and routed into the storage compartment, a magnetic door switch, and an ambient-light sensor produce a gap-resistant audit-evidence record designed to support monitoring requirements aligned with USP Chapter 659, FDA 21 CFR Part 211.68, and CDC Vaccine Storage and Handling guidelines — when deployed with appropriate calibrated hardware, SOPs, and site validation.
-Compile-time thresholds default to room-temperature bench values for development convenience; see [§5 Notehub Setup](#5-notehub-setup) for the production refrigerated-storage threshold overrides.

-> **Production temperature path.** The firmware reads temperature from an Adafruit Platinum RTD Sensor PT1000 3-Wire 1 m ([Product 3984](https://www.adafruit.com/product/3984)) via an Adafruit MAX31865 PT1000 Amplifier ([Product 3648](https://www.adafruit.com/product/3648)) over SPI.
-The stainless-steel probe capsule (4 mm × ~30 mm, 316L SS) routes into the refrigerated compartment through the cabinet's probe port or door-gasket pass-through while the MAX31865 board mounts inside the weatherproof electronics enclosure.
-Before regulatory deployment the specific probe assembly must be submitted to an accredited calibration laboratory to receive a NIST-traceable calibration certificate against that individual unit — this is an operator responsibility, not a firmware feature (see [§9 Limitations and Next Steps](#9-limitations-and-next-steps)).
-For bench firmware evaluation without the probe, the SparkFun TMP117 breakout (SEN-15805) can be substituted via Qwiic (requires replacing the Adafruit MAX31865 library and the `readTemperatureC()` implementation in `firmware/cold_storage_audit_monitor_helpers.cpp`); the TMP117 bench build measures exterior ambient air, not compartment interior temperature, and is **not a deployable compliance instrument**.

-> **Operator responsibility.** This reference design demonstrates data collection, cellular transmission, and alert delivery — it is not a validated, compliance-ready system as shipped.
-Deploying as part of a monitored, compliant storage program requires: site-specific validation and IQ/OQ/PQ documentation; written SOPs for monitoring, excursion response, and corrective action; a calibration management program with NIST-traceable certificates and recertification schedules; a record-retention policy meeting applicable regulatory requirements; and, where electronic records are regulated (e.g., 21 CFR Part 11), a separate compliance assessment of the Notehub data path, access controls, and audit-trail requirements.
-These are operator responsibilities — not firmware features.

 ## 1. Project Overview

 **The problem.** Pharmacies, clinical laboratories, and vaccine depots are subject to a patchwork of overlapping regulations — USP Chapter 659 (Packaging and Storage Requirements), FDA 21 CFR Part 211.68, state board-of-pharmacy rules, and for federally funded programs, CDC Vaccine Storage and Handling guidelines.
 Every one of those frameworks requires automated temperature records with defined excursion thresholds: 2°C–8°C for most refrigerated vaccines and biologics, with documentation of any deviation, its duration, and the corrective action taken.